-Within the creative and media industries, small groups of people with strong individual talent have often evolved into innovative companies.
-Our course will help you develop in your own area of expertise, increasing your ability to work creatively with like-minded professionals.
+Within the creative and media industries, small groups of people with strong individual talent often evolve into innovative companies.
+On this course, you will develop your own area of expertise and hone your ability to work creatively with like-minded professionals.

 IELTS 6.0 with no skills below 5.5, or an equivalent qualification.
 The University provides excellent support for any applicant who may be required to undertake additional English language courses.

 Our University welcomes applications from mature applicants who demonstrate academic potential.
 We usually require some evidence of recent academic study, for example, completion of an access course, however recent relevant work experience may also be considered.
 Please note that for some of our professional courses all applicants will need to meet the specified entry criteria and in these cases work experience cannot be considered in lieu.